pedrolcl/frameless-qt-poc/README.md

 Tests built with Qt 5.15.2 and Qt 6.3.0

-:heavy_check_mark: means that it is usable.
+:white_check_mark: means that it is usable.

 :x: means that it is not usable.